 - Or for the samosa patti folding technique, please refer to the video.

-- For samosa frying, heat oil in pan; reduce the flame to low and fry samosas in batches of 5-6.
+- For samosa frying, heat oil in a pan; reduce the flame to low, and fry samosas in batches of 5-6.

-- Keeping flame from low to medium fry till samosas are golden brown in colour.
+- Keeping flame from low to medium fry till samosas are golden brown in color.
 Don't hurry while frying samosa and don't fry on high flame.

-- Once samosas are golden brown take them out into the wire rack.
+- Once samosas are golden brown take them out into a wire rack.

 - Gujarati Chana Dal Samosas are ready.
 Serve it with special samosa chutney.